Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Global Duality

 This defines a morphism

 that is denoted by $\beta \Box\alpha$.
 We say that $\alpha$, $\beta$, and $\gamma$ are {\it compatible with the composition} if $\gamma=\beta \Box \alpha$.

-\begin{thm} Let $f\colon X \to Y$ be a partially proper smooth morphism of pure dimension $d$.
-Then one can define the trace map $t_{f}\colon \rm{R}^{2d}f_!\Lambda_X(d) \to \Lambda_Y$ satisfying the following properties: \begin{enumerate} \item $t_f$ is compatible with taking geometric fibers over maximal points, \item $t_f$ is compatible with composition, i.e. if $g\colon Y \to Z$ is another smooth, partially proper morphism of pure dimension $e$, then $t_g \Box t_f=t_{g \circ f}$, \item if $d=0$, then $t_f\colon f_!\Lambda_X \to \Lambda_Y$ is the map coming from the adjunction $(f_!, f^*)$. \item $t_f$ is surjective if all fibers of $f$ are non-empty. \end{enumerate} \end{thm} \begin{proof} We note that $\rm{R}^if_!\Lambda_X(d)$ is an overconvergent sheaf on $Y$ by \cite[Corollary 8.2.4]{H3}.
-Therefore, (\ref{property:trace-1}) ensures that it suffices to construct trace locally on $Y$ because a map of overconvergent sheaves is uniquely defined by a map on stalks over maximal points.
+\begin{thm} Let $X$ and $Y$ be rigid-analytic $K$-spaces, and let $f\colon X \to Y$ be a partially proper smooth morphism of pure dimension $d$.
+Then one can define the trace map $t_{f}\colon \rm{R}^{2d}f_!\,\ud{\Lambda}_X(d) \to \ud{\Lambda}_Y$ satisfying the following properties: \begin{enumerate} \item $t_f$ is compatible with taking geometric fibers over maximal points, \item $t_f$ is compatible with composition, i.e. if $g\colon Y \to Z$ is another smooth, partially proper morphism of pure dimension $e$, then $t_g \Box t_f=t_{g \circ f}$, \item if $d=0$, then $t_f\colon f_!\,\ud{\Lambda}_X \to \ud{\Lambda}_Y$ is the map coming from the adjunction $(f_!, f^*)$. \item $t_f$ is surjective if all fibers of $f$ are non-empty. \end{enumerate} \end{thm} \begin{proof} We note that $\rm{R}^if_!\,\ud{\Lambda}_X(d)$ is an overconvergent sheaf on $Y$ by \cite[Corollary 8.2.4]{H3}.
+Therefore, (\ref{property:trace-1}) ensures that it suffices to construct $t_f$ locally on $Y$ because a map of overconvergent sheaves is uniquely defined by a map on stalks over maximal points.
+This uniqueness allows to glue $t_f$ from local pieces.
 So we may and do assume that $Y$ is affinoid.
 In particular, Remark~\ref{rmk:app-berkovich-taut-examples} gives that $Y$ is taut and $X$ is also taut as it is partially proper over $Y$.

 We consider the associated morphism of Berkovich spaces $u(f)\colon u(X)\to u(Y)$.
 Lemma~\ref{lemma:properties-of-berkovization} implies that it is a smooth morphism of pure dimension $d$.
 Therefore, \cite[Theorem 7.2.1]{Ber} constructs the morphism